 Some partners might feel they are entitled to a secret credit card or bank account because they make significantly more money than their partner.
 They believe because they earn the majority of the money, they deserve to treat themselves with “no questions asked.“

 Any kind of addiction, whether it’s alcohol, drugs, shopping, sex, or gambling can lead to financial infidelity.
-Usually, the person battling the addiction is trying to cover up their bad habit as well as the financial ramifications associated with it.
-They hide evidence of their compulsive shopping trips or fail to admit they’ve blown through the retirement savings to fund their addiction.
+Usually, the person battling the addiction is trying to cover up their bad habits and the financial damage that come with it.
+They hide evidence of their compulsive shopping trips or fail to admit they’ve blown through their retirement savings to fund their addiction.

 On the other side, partners of addicts may begin to hide money in an effort to keep it safe.
 They might open secret bank accounts so their partner can’t use the money to fund their addiction.

 This is the double whammy of infidelity.
 One partner is having a physical affair while also committing financial infidelity.
 The cheating partner is buying gifts and paying for romantic dinners all behind their spouse’s back.